-<step>.type</step> string Case-insensitive step type; must be 'applycal' (or 'correct'). <step>.parmdb</step> string Path of parmdb in which the parameters are stored. <step>.correction</step> string gain Type of correction to perform, can be one of 'gain', 'tec', 'clock', 'commonrotationangle', 'commonscalarphase', 'commonscalaramplitude' or 'rotationmeasure' (create multiple ApplyCal steps for multiple corrections). <step>.updateweights</step> bool Update the weights column, in a way consistent with the weights being inverse proportional to the autocorrelations (e.g. if 'autoweights' was used before). <step>.invert</step> bool Tria Invert the corrections, to correct the data.
+<step>.type</step> string Case-insensitive step type; must be 'applycal' (or 'correct'). <step>.parmdb</step> string Path of parmdb in which the parameters are stored.
+This can also be an H5Parm file, in that case the filename has to end in '.h5' <step>.correction</step> string gain Type of correction to perform, can be one of 'gain', 'tec', 'clock', 'commonrotationangle', 'commonscalarphase', 'commonscalaramplitude' or 'rotationmeasure' (create multiple ApplyCal steps for multiple corrections).
+When using H5Parm, specify the name of the soltab here; the type will be deduced from the metadata in that soltab. <step>.direction</step> string un If using H5Parm, the direction of the solution to use <step>.updateweights</step> bool false Update the weights column, in a way consistent with the weights being inverse proportional to the autocorrelations (e.g. if 'autoweights' was used before). <step>.invert</step> bool true Invert the corrections, to correct the data.
 Default is true.
 If you want to corrupt the data, set it to 'false' <step>.timeslotsperparmupdate</step> int 100 Number of time slots to handle after one read of the parameter file.
 Optimization to prevent spurious reading from the parmdb.